Flurry of suits emerge as NY opens door to old abuse claims

 ALBANY, N.Y.
 (AP) - It was the early 1950s and Peter Vajda was a little boy attending a Catholic boarding school in the Bronx when he says a religious brother molested him.

-The brother is likely long dead, but the church survives, and on Wednesday, Vajda, now 75, says he will file a civil lawsuit naming the Archdiocese of New York as a defendant.
+The brother is likely long dead, but the church survives.
+Just after midnight Wednesday morning, Vajda, now 75, filed a civil lawsuit naming the Archdiocese of New York as a defendant.
 Justice, he says, may have been delayed but he won’t let it be denied.

 “Now it’s their turn.
-Now it’s their time,” he told The Associated Press.
+Now it’s their time,” he told The Associated Press Monday.
 “And I want them to get everything they deserve in the way of punishment.”

-Wednesday marks the start of a one-year litigation window in New York allowing people to file civil lawsuits that had previously been barred by the state’s statute of limitations, which was one of the nation’s most restrictive before lawmakers relaxed it this year.
+Wednesday marked the start of a one-year litigation window in New York allowing people to file civil lawsuits that had previously been barred by the state’s statute of limitations, which was one of the nation’s most restrictive before lawmakers relaxed it this year.

-Hundreds, likely thousands of lawsuits are expected to be filed, some just minutes after midnight Wednesday.
+Hundreds, likely thousands of lawsuits were expected to be filed on the first day.
 The Catholic Church, the Boy Scouts of America, public school districts and possibly even deceased financier Jeffrey Epstein are among the likely targets.

 “This is a momentous time for courageous survivors who have waited so long for justice in New York,” said Jeff Anderson, an attorney whose firm, New York-based Jeff Anderson & Associates, plans to file hundreds of civil molestation lawsuits Wednesday on behalf of clients.